larsrh/website/_research/codegen.md

 Is the generated code guaranteed to terminate?
 : The current Isabelle code generator only guarantees partial correctness (which has been proved on paper).
 While our work is designed for total correctness (all functions that are exported are internally proved to be terminating), we have only proved partial correctness so far.
-The CakeML compiler team has proved total correctness.
+The CakeML compiler team has proved total correctness.<br>
+_Update, August 2018:_ Some (not all) compiler phases have been proved to be totally correct.

 Why isn't there a full compilation pipeline in the AFP?
 : We're working on it.